francocurotto/DDMre/docs/rules/abilities_notes.md

 **NOTE:** it does not allows moving through items or monster lords.

 ### FLY
 Allows monster to move through other non-flying monsters, from player or opponent.
-Other (non-flying) monsters can also move through a flying monsters.
-Flying monsters can only be attacked by other flying monsters or monsters with the ARCHER ability.
+Other (non-flying) monsters can also move through a flying monster.
+Can only be attacked by other flying monsters or monsters with the ARCHER ability.
 Movement cost is 2 crest per square.

 **NOTE:** it does not allows moving through other flying monster, items or monster lords.

-## ARCHER
+### ARCHER
 Allows monster to attack flying monsters.

-## NEUTRAL
+### NEUTRAL
 Negates the effect of type advantages and disadvantages during attacks, when attacking and being attacked.

-# Wrap Vortex
+### Wrap Vortex
-Monsters can move through or be in the same location of a warp vortex.
-One monster can move to any vortex freely on command, as long as there is no other monster in that location.
+When a monster is standing on a warp vortex, it can move freely on command to another vortex location without any crest payment, as long as there is no other monster in that location.

 # Description Disambiguation
 - Unless otherwise stated, if there is an ambiguity of multiple options (e.g. DIMCURE, DIMKILLWEAKEST), the casting player must choose.